CoffeeStraw/PyonFX/docs/tutorials/first_steps/01_explore_ass_values.md

 meta, styles, lines = io.get_data()
 ```

-At this point, you find yourself with three important objects:
+Now you have three important objects to work with:

-- `meta`: contains metadata from the ASS file.
+- `meta`: contains metadata from the ASS file
-- `styles`: a dictionary of styles defined in the ASS file;
+- `styles`: a dictionary of styles defined in the ASS file
-- `lines`: a list of dialogue lines with detailed segmentation;
+- `lines`: a list of dialogue lines with detailed segmentation

 **2. Displaying ASS Data**